lene/here-intermodal-api-blog/README.md

 choose, calculates a Park and Ride route to the HERE offices in Chicago.
 It should be easy for you to choose a different destination, or extend the script so you can select both origin and destination for your journey freely.

-So, let's go!

-To work with any HERE API, you need to get yourself a pair of **credentials**.
-They consist of an app id and an app code.
-You can get your own set of credentials by signing up on [developer.here.com](http://developer.here.com).
-After signing up for our account you create a new application to generate an app ID and an app code.
-If you have already signed up, you can access your credentials on your "Projects" page.
-There's a 90-day Free Trial and also a free Public Plan available.
-Due to licensing issues, if you use one of those, to use the Intermodal Routing API you must also contact the HERE Sales Team via the [Contact Us](https://developer.here.com/contact-us#contact-sales) page and request that your application is enabled for the Intermodal Routing API.
-It can take up to three days for your application to be allowed to use the Intermodal Routing API.

 ## Finally: some code!

-Now that you have your HERE API credentials, you can go ahead and create a Javascript script to render a map.
+Now that you have your HERE API credentials, you can go ahead and create a JavaScript script to render a map.

-Of course, you must first create an HTML file to render you Javascript:
+Of course, you must first create an HTML file to render your Javascript:

 ```html
 <html>